LeMGarouani/PWebSite/content/en/talks/ICEIS/index.md

 # Name of event and optional event URL.

 # Abstract.
 What's your talk about?
-abstract: "23rd International Conference on Enterprise Information Systems"
+abstract: "The 23rd International Conference on Enterprise Information Systems"

 # Summary.
 An optional shortened abstract.
 summary: ""